mauritssilvis/challenges/java/executable_jar_maven/README.md

 Such an error is caused by a faulty specification of the main class of your project.

 To solve this problem, ensure that the Maven JAR plugin is properly configured in the `build` section of the project object model, `pom.xml`.
-In particular, specify the proper fully qualified path of the class with which execution has to start.
+In particular, set the main class property to the proper fully qualified path of the class with which execution has to start.

 For the current project, the configuration of the Maven JAR plugin looks as follows: